The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

-Today is the first part in a series of insider information about the remodeling business.
+Today is the first part in a series about insider information in the remodeling business.
 The ugly truth behind replacement window sales & marketing.
 Sales, marketing tactics, and fake discounts that all plague the remodeling industry.
 At ProTex Remodeling we are often asked the question.
 Eric, how do I know if I am getting a good deal on my new windows?

-Let me start by saying that a great salesperson is no accident, they are highly trained.
+Let me start by saying that a great salesperson is no accident, they are skilled, highly trained and most don’t get paid unless you buy something.
 Many remodeling companies spend thousands of dollars to train a single salesperson on the correct sales tactics to use in your home.
 That salesperson’s trained to do one thing, close the sale.
 Many remodeling companies have the budget to hire professional sales trainers.
-Salespeople that are training in a step-by-step, scripted sales process that is designed to separate you from your hard-earned money.
+Training salespeople in a step-by-step, scripted sales process that is designed to separate you from your hard-earned money is their only reaponsibility.
 Is it really a “free” estimate?
-Or is there going to be a scripted, planned out sales presentation that is going to take place in your home?
+I doubt it, what usually happens is a scripted, planned out sales presentation that is going to take place in your home, and usually requiring all decision makers to be present is a common practice.
 We’re going to shed light on the ugly truth behind replacement window sales and marketing tactics and give you at least 5 things you need to know to get that “good deal”

 It all starts with the hook.
-These are some of the most often used marketing tactics.
-You see an ad that may look something like this.
+These are some of the most commonly used marketing tactics you will see and that may look something like this:

 • Free Installation this month only